MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/180103597-06642f10-77f8-44f2-84d5-dac01b80fdf1.png)

 ## Q5 IPS Screen Bracket
 I designed a bracket for holding the screen in place.
 This is placed between the screen and the DMGC-IPS-01 board.
-Assembly notes are located in the root folder's README, and the model is available for download above.
+The model is available for download above.

 ![image](https://user-images.githubusercontent.com/97127539/179893357-2857c4a3-07b2-433d-b50c-6ba5824419b2.png)